 We trained a classical ESN, as well as SCR, DLR, and DLRB models (with linear and tanh reservoir nodes) on the time series described above with the NMSE to be minimized.
-The model fitting was done using both offline (Batch) and online training.
-For offline training we used ridge regression7, where the regularization factor λ was tuned per reservoir and per dataset on the validation set.
-For online training we used RLS with forgetting factor of $\gamma = 0.9999995$ [19], and we add uniform noise z(t) to the updated internal unit activations [19], where the noise level (a form of regularization) was optimized per reservoir and per dataset using the validation set.
+The model fitting was done using ridge regression7, where the regularization factor λ was tuned per reservoir and per dataset on the validation set.
 For each model we calculate the average NMSE8 over 10 simulation runs.
-Our experiments are organized along five degrees of freedom: 1) reservoir topology; 2) reservoir activation function; 3) input weight structure; 4) readout learning and 5) reservoir size.
+Our experiments are organized along four degrees of freedom: 1) reservoir topology; 2) reservoir activation function; 3) input weight structure; 4) reservoir size.